shiomachisoft/picow_ble_usb_hid_bridge/README.md

 ## Overview

-This software is firmware for the Raspberry Pi Pico W. It allows you to use a single BLE HID device, such as a keyboard or mouse, as a wired USB device, even on PCs that do not have Bluetooth functionality.
-It operates as a BLE Central (Host), forwarding input information from connected BLE devices to a PC (USB Host) via USB.
+This software is firmware for the Raspberry Pi Pico W. It allows you to use a single BLE HID device, such as a keyboard or mouse, as a wired USB device, even on PCs without Bluetooth functionality.
+It operates as a BLE Central (Host), forwarding input data from the connected BLE device to the host PC via USB.
 Since it is recognized as a standard USB HID device by the PC, it can also be used in UEFI environments.

 <img width="716" height="391" alt="image" src="https://github.com/user-attachments/assets/6d4410d5-2912-4bd5-93dc-8aef206fb2b0" />